alexisbellido/rocket-launch-api-simulation/QUICKSTART.md

 - A Python 3.7.6 service that includes Django 3.1.2 and the Django REST Framework package.
 - A database service running PostgreSQL 10.12.

-I'm using a basic configuration file (`config.yaml`) that is not under version control to store secrets such as database credentials and Django's secret key.
+I'm using a basic configuration file (`rocker-launch-compose/secrets/config.yaml`) that is not under version control to store secrets such as database credentials and Django's secret key.

-There's an exception, the database service is initialized with credentials from a `docker-compose.override.yml` file that is under version control but this should be all right as this is a database that should run locally.
+There's an exception: the database service is initialized with credentials from a `docker-compose.override.yml` file that is under version control but this should be all right as this is a database that only runs locally.

-Again, this is a setup for development so I tried to keep things simple and and for a production environment I'd store the credentials as secrets in a Kubernetes cluster.
+Again, this is a setup for development so I tried to keep things simple and for a production environment I'd store the credentials as secrets in a Kubernetes cluster.

-The data from the CSV files is initially fed into PostgreSQL as instances of Django models (Location, Status, Company, and Launch) and then exposed via API endpoints managed with Django REST Framework, which gives us the option to use multiple filtering and authorization mechanisms later.
+The data from the CSV files is initially fed into PostgreSQL as instances of Django models (Location, Status, Company, and Launch) and then exposed via API endpoints managed with Django REST Framework, which gives us the option to use multiple filtering and authorization mechanisms in the future.

 ### Installation

-Copy the initial data CSV files to the app service container, then log in and initialize the database with data running the provider Django commands in the order indicated below.
+Start the Docker Compose setup with your private SSH key in case private repositories are needed for the app service later; the multi-stage build process will remove the key in the resulting Docker image.

 ```
   $ cd rocket-launch-compose/
   $ SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)" docker-compose up
 ```

+Copy the initial data CSV files to the app service container, then log in and initialize the database running the Django commands in the order indicated below.

 ```
   $ docker cp csv rocket-launch-compose_app_1:/tmp
-  $ docker exec -it --user root rocket-launch-compose_app_1 docker-entrypoint.sh bash
+  $ docker exec -it root rocket-launch-compose_app_1 docker-entrypoint.sh bash
   # django-admin migrate
   # django-admin createsuperuser
   # django-admin import_companies --input /tmp/csv/rocket_companies.csv